What are Effluent Disposal Systems

 Bioline®Dripline – advanced, self-cleaning, pressure-compensating dripline, specifically designed for wastewater.
 Left – a cross-section of an emitter, right – color-coded tube (pink), Bottom – emitter (exterior view).
 Source: Netafim USA (Wastewater Division).

 In contrast to all previously discussed effluent distribution systems (gravity, low pressure, pressure-dosed…), the drip-distribution system requires a recirculation return line to the dosing tank.
 It’s part of the self-cleaning process of flushing eventual solids from tubing back to the tank.
 In colder climate zones, it also allows for fast evacuation of the effluent back to the tank, preventing freezing.

 Example of the effluent drip distribution system.
 Source: “Subsurface Drip Disposal System”, Norweco (Ohio, USA).

-Summarizing: Drip-distribution allows for a reduction of the drain-field size, minimizes the risk of biomat formation, eliminates the ponding effect (accumulation & surfacing of effluent), and significantly extends the drain-field’s lifespan.
+Summarizing: Drip distribution allows for a reduction of the drain-field size, minimizes the risk of biomass formation, eliminates the ponding effect (accumulation & surfacing of effluent), and significantly extends the drain field’s lifespan.
 And, as important as mentioned above technical aspects, drip-distribution systems can be also deployed around trees, and do not disturb local landscapes (like mounds do).